redfish64/nomiccoin/doc/rpc-list.md

 getnewaddress [account]
 ```

-Returns a new NeuCoin address that you can use to receive payments.
+Returns a new NomicCoin address that you can use to receive payments.
 If [account] is specified (recommended), the address will be added to the address book, so that payments received on it will be credited to the right account.

 ### getpeerinfo